fz-rit/TrueColorHSI/README.md

 Traditional hyperspectral visualization methods convert images to RGB by averaging bands into fixed ranges corresponding to blue, green, and red.
 While practical, this method oversimplifies the data and may result in a loss of important details and nuances.

 **TrueColorHSI** takes a more sophisticated approach by using colorimetric science to process the entire visible spectrum, delivering vivid, perceptually accurate images.
 Additionally, it offers users the flexibility to adjust the illuminant (D50, D55, D65, D75), enhancing the interpretation of hyperspectral data under different lighting conditions.
+The package also provides image enhancement tools such as white balance and contrast adjustment to further refine the visualization.

 | **Aspect**              | **Traditional Method**                                              | **✨ TrueColorHSI ✨**                                              |